sewon-park/bamazon/README.md

 npm install spotify

 ## Customer
+When the app launches (node bamazonCustomer.js), it will ask user what they would like to do ("buy something", "exit").

 ### Display items available for sale

-When the app launches (node bamazonCustomer.js), it will ask user what they would like to do ("buy something", "exi").
-When user chooses "buy something", the app will show the available item information including Item ID, Product Name.
+If you choose "buy something", the app will show the available item information including Item ID, Product Name.
 Department, Price, Stock Quantity and ask for the item id and order quantity.

 <img src ="images/customer-displayitem.PNG" width="700">